stomita/salesforce-reactjs-spa-starter/README.md

 A template project to create ReactJS-based single page application on Salesforce, with automatic build script (Gulp.js)

+Because it includes source code transpilation in the build system, you can write the code in CoffeeScript, use some of ES6 JavaScript grammer, or of course vanilla JavaScript (ES5).

 ## Setup

 Make sure you are installing Node.js 0.10.x or later.